thompsonbear/bear-fyi/src/posts/snet-cli/snet-cli.md

 When I was looking to write my first "real" Go project, I was an entry-mid level networking engineer, and while I had a basic understanding of subnetting, I felt as though I should deepen my understanding.

 One additional major reason I wanted to write a subnetting CLI tool was because it would just be quicker and easier than opening a web browser and finding an online calculator, especially with my environment of choice at the time being the terminal.
-While this project may not have been justifiable for someone else, I felt it had a good amount of things included that would help me to better understand the topics I was attempting to learn a the time.
+While this project may not have been justifiable for someone else, I felt it had a good amount of things included that would help me to better understand the topics I was attempting to learn at the time.

 ## Architecture